Types of Wood Used in Architecture and Construction

 Best Wood Types to Use in Pakistan

-Here are some of the best wood available in Pakistan woodworking market.
+Here are some of the best wood available in the Pakistan woodworking market.

 Ash Wood

-Ash is a pale and light colored hardwood with a light brown or beige tone.
+Ash is a pale and light-coloured hardwood with a light brown or beige tone.
 It is strong and light in weight.
-It is used in making curved furniture due to being flexible in nature.
+It is used in making curved furniture due to being flexible.

 Deodar